brendanc490/WebVR-Test-Patterns/Custom/README.md

 #### Plane
 - Texture:
    - There are some textures built into the site.
-[They can be found here.](./textures) Textures can also be uploaded as JPGS or PNGS and added to the list of available textures in the scene.
+[They can be found here.](./textures) Textures can also be uploaded as JPGS or PNGS and added to the list of available textures in the pattern.
    - Applying a texture will automatically scale the plane to fit the aspect ratio.
 - Height (m):
    - The unit for height is world units where 1 world unit is equal to 1 meter in 3D space.